tdwg/website/conferences/2023/instructions-for-editors/index.md

 - May participate in one or both phases of abstract review:
   - [Preliminary assessment](#preliminary-assessment) of whether the abstract is within the scope of TDWG in general and your session in particular (must be completed by **15 July**).
   - [Editorial review process](#editorial-review-process) is a detailed examination of the abstract for content and language (to be completed by **1 August**).
+Please begin this process as soon as the preliminary assessment is complete.
-- During the editorial review process, will suggest changes to wording using ARPHA’s [Track Changes](https://arpha.pensoft.net/tips/Track-Changes) or [Comment](https://arpha.pensoft.net/tips/Comments) features.
+- During the editorial review process, suggest changes to wording using ARPHA’s [Track Changes](https://arpha.pensoft.net/tips/Track-Changes) or [Comment](https://arpha.pensoft.net/tips/Comments) features.
+  - Using these tools on the abstract itself is a way that we can track what has been suggested and its resolution by authors.
+  - If you have a general question or comment, highlight a small piece of text and attach a comment to it
+  - Use Track Changes to correct grammar, spelling, or style.
+The author can then accept or reject these changes as appropriate.
 - Use [flags](#understanding-flags) in ARPHA to mark assessment and editing progress
 - Will **not** use the `Send feedback` button despite what the email from Pensoft indicates.
 - Address editing tasks promptly to enable maximum time and flexibility for dealing with authors.